jpdik/aws-script-automation/README.md

 A documentation file with the same name as the imported file will be generated with the ending **.prod.yaml**.

+## Set name API

+You can use different names from documentation file using:

+`aws-sa [file] --name [new_name]`

+Example:

+`aws-sa file.yaml --name test`

+**Observation**: You only can use this command on create, not permitted in merge or overwrite.

+## Use temporary region

+You can use a temporary region into API using:

+`aws-sa [file] --region [region_name]`

+Example:

+`aws-sa file.yaml --region us-east-2`

+You can find the region values <a href="https://docs.aws.amazon.com/pt_br/general/latest/gr/rande.html">here</a>.

 ## Change Region

-You can change the region using:
+You can change the default region using:

 `aws configure set default.region [region]`